HasanMajdi/Unit2-HasanMajdi/README.md

  ***Arduino Codes Content***

- 1.```.C
+ 1.```
  void setup()
 {
 }
  .```
 this part will run only once.

-2.```.C
+2.```
 void loop()
 {
 }
 .```
 this part of the code will loop, which means everything you put inside will be repeated.

-the variable ```.C void``` indicates that the function is expected to return no information to the function from which it was called.
+the variable ```void``` indicates that the function is expected to return no information to the function from which it was called.

-3.```.C Functions``` are blocks of organized, reusable code that is used to perform related action again, which means they are used to avoid repetition of the commands in a code.
+3.```Functions``` are blocks of organized, reusable code that is used to perform related action again, which means they are used to avoid repetition of the commands in a code.

 *Example of the use of functions